-[For t2 and t4 only.
-Order of options counterbalanced:]
+For t2 and t4 only.
+Order of options counterbalanced.
+Data were collected for a different paper and are not analyzed here.]

 [INCOMEVSLONGEVITY] Imagine that you are facing a personal decision between two options.

 - In Option A your own income (to spend on whatever you want) will be 11% higher for the rest of your life than it otherwise would have been, but nothing else will change. - In Option B you will live for 5 years longer than you otherwise would have, but nothing else will change.